Being Thrown into the Playing Field

 Step 7: Create your own website if you do not have one yet.
 While local SEO can work for businesses without websites, having one helps in further boosting how “searchable” your business is online.

 Step 8: Search for and sign up in your area’s local Chamber of Commerce.
-These organizations/websites are built to help local businesses connect and interact with each other to build a larger business network.
+These organizations/websites aim to help local businesses connect and interact with each other to build a larger business network.
 If you are having problems signing up in your local Chamber of Commerce website, contact them to get assistance.

 Help with Local SEO or Advertising Locally Online?